To use Online Banking you must:

 You may use the Service to direct DCECU to transfer funds between your Accounts.
 You may also use the Service to direct DCECU to transfer funds from your Accounts to another member of DCECU.
 DCECU may not process a transfer request if your Account (including any available overdraft account or line-of-credit) does not contain sufficient funds for the transfer.

 DCECU will process all account to account funds transfer instructions received by 11:50pm EST on that calendar day (“Cutoff Time”).
-If the funds transfer instruction is received after the Cutoff Time, it will be processed on the next calendar day.
+During the few hours following the Cutoff Time, DCECU will be processing the system transactions and finalizing the close of the previous calendar day.
+Depending on when the funds transfer instructions are initiated and where the system is in the close process, the effective date of the transfer may be the previous calendar date or the current calendar date.
+To be certain your transfer occurs on a particular date, we recommend your transfer be initiated during the hours of 4am - 11:50pm (ET) on the date you desire your transfer to be effective dated.
 If DCECU permits Preauthorized Transfers from your Account, you can instruct us to make recurring transfers to the same Account or to another one of your Accounts.
 Once a transfer to another member’s account is processed, it may not be reversed.

 You may also use this feature to make an advance from a line-of-credit of which you are a borrower and have been given access credentials through DCECU.
 If you request an advance from your line-of-credit, it will be deposited into an Account that you designate in the request process.
 You understand that if you have given your Username and Password to another person, and you have a line-of-credit, he/she will have access to any available credit on your line-of-credit.
 You are liable for any advance requested, regardless of whether specifically authorized by you.